 - If the employee disagrees with the MRO’s conclusion, they have the right to request that their split sample be analyzed.
 If the original result is upheld, normally the test is at their expense.

 How Is Oral Fluid Testing Done?

 Oral fluid testing has been used in Canada for certain random testing programs, including the Rapid Site Access Program which is a voluntary random testing program in construction in Northern Alberta.
 Companies are increasingly looking at using it in other testing situations, but at this point there is no “quick” oral fluid test that is accurate in identifying drug presence.
-Therefore every sample that is collected needs to go to the laboratory for analysis.
+Therefore every sample that is collected needs to go to the laboratory for screening and confirmation testing.

 It follows the same collection process as for lab based urine testing using trained collectors, lab analysis, and medical review and reporting of results as noted above.